avr-aics-riken/SURFACE/README.md

 Scalable and Ubiquitous Rendering Framework for Advanced Computing Environments.

-An software implementation of high performance ray tracer with GLES2.0 compatible API and GLSL shading language support.
+An software implementation of high performance ray tracer with GLES 2.0 compatible API and GLSL shading language support.

 ## Requirements